Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

 (more print start stuff)
 SEQUENTIAL_PURGE
 ```
-For the limited mode it's a little diffrent, here you check if the purge section is full before the print start's so you don't heat the printer up to find out there's still purges.
+For the limited mode it's a little different, here you check if the purge section is full before the print start's so you don't heat the printer up to find out there's still purges.

 ## Usage (only when using limited mode)
 When your purge section is full and you try to start a print you'll notice you can't.
 This is because your printer know's the purge section is full and you'll have to remove all the purge lines and use the `RESET_PURGES` command to let the printer know you've removed all purges.
 Now you can start a print again and be happily ever after.